lcherone/cloud-developer/README.md

  - See the flow of the request and easy access of whats being loaded whilst editing pages.
  - Pages contain a before load section, which can be used to handle POST callbacks or anything which you want to happen before rendering.
  - Apart from the obvious body section, each page also has a CSS and a JavaScript section which allows you to abstract out any inline JavaScript or CSS.
- - Live Preview whilst editing if you have the page open in a seperate window.
+ - Live Preview whilst editing if you have the page open in a separate window.

 **Menu**